Brett-Kennedy/DatasetTester/README.md

 ## Features

 ### Caching of datasets and information about datasets
-As accessing datasets, particularly a large number of datasets, may be time-consuming, DatasetsEvaluator provides the ability to cache datasets locally for for later use.
+As accessing datasets, particularly a large number of datasets, may be time-consuming, DatasetsEvaluator provides the ability to cache datasets locally for later use.
 As well, the complete list of datasets available may be cached and examined at any time.
 This allow faster iterations, but also uninterupted work offline.

 The find_datasets() method includes a parameter, use_cache.
 If set, the cache is checked before going to openml.org, and if the set of available datasets is collected from openml.org, it is saved to cache.
-DatasetsEvaluator is designed to fully work, once a collection of datasets have been downloaded, without internet.
+DatasetsEvaluator is designed to fully work, once a collection of datasets have been downloaded, without network connection.
 At the same time, caching is not necessary, and users are free to access the datasets through the internet as desired.

 ### Multiprocessing
 For running comparison tests on datasets in order to evaluate detectors, it is possible to execute the tests in parallel, which may allow for higher throughput depending on your hardware.
 Both run_tests() and run_tests_parameter_search() provide a run_parallel option.

 ### Recovery
-With long-running tests, it's possible to encounter software errors or other issues the halt the execution.
+With long-running tests, it's possible to encounter software errors or other issues that halt execution.
 DatasetsEvaluator allows you to continue from where the test finished.
 If the partial_result_folder parameter is specified for run_tests() and run_tests_parameter_search(), a directory of the specified name will be created, which will hold the intermediate results, one .csv file per original dataset.
 These will be numbered sequentially, though their may be gaps if run_parallel is specified.
 If execution completes normally, the partial results folder will be deleted.
 Otherwise, users may continue using the start_point parameter, which specifies the number of the dataset to continue from.

 ### Results Visualizations
 Visualizations of the results may be created once the execution of run_tests() or run_tests_parameter_search() is complete.

 summarize_results() creates a simple tabular summarization of the full results .csv file and saves this to another .csv file.

-plot_results() creates a line graphs and heat map giving an overview of how each model performed on each dataset relative to each other.
+plot_results() creates a line graph and heatmap giving an overview of how each model performed on each dataset relative to each other.
 Details are provided below.
 Examples are given in the example notebook, described below, and in other projects using DatasetsEvaluator:

 [RotationFeatures](https://github.com/Brett-Kennedy/RotationFeatures)